 The Aggregated Reporting Support subfield is set to 1 by an AP if the AP supports obtaining more than one sensing measurement results, each from a different sensing measurement setup, in a single Sensing Measurement Report frame sent by a sensing responder.
 The Aggregated Reporting Support subfield is set to 1 by a non-AP STA if the non-AP STA supports transmitting more than one sensing measurement results, each from a different sensing measurement setup, in a single Sensing Measurement Report frame.
 Otherwise, the Aggregated Reporting Support subfield is set to 0.

-The SR2SR Sensing Support subfield is set to 1 by a non-AP STA if the non-AP STA supports performing sensing measurements upon the reception of the sensing NDP transmitted by another non-AP STA.
+The SR2SR Sensing Support subfield is set to 1 by a non-AP STA if the non-AP STA supports performing sensing measurements upon reception of a sensing NDP transmitted by another non-AP STA.
 The SR2SR Sensing Support subfield is set to 1 by an AP if the AP supports initiating a SR2SR sensing measurement instance (see 11.21.18.x (SR2SR sensing measurement instance)).

 9.3.3 (PV0) Management frames